shantanuj/shantanuj.github.io/_pages/about.md

 My research interest is in building AI models that can -- (i) reason with **human-level** capabilities in a **reliable** and **interpretable** manner and (ii) **continually learn or update** their world knowledge through experience and any additional task-level supervision.

-Broadly, the motive is to contribute towards a blueprint for building more intelligent and reliable AI and that is informed by cognitive science and complementary to machine learning developments.
+Broadly, the motive is to contribute towards a blueprint for building more intelligent and reliable AI that is informed by cognitive science and complementary to machine learning developments.

 My CV is available [here](/cv/).